ifnoword/CatchIt/README.md

 # CatchIt
-"Catch it" is a game which you use gesture to eliminate droping arrows before they hit the ground.
+"Catch it" is a game which you use gestures to eliminate droping arrows before they hit the ground.
 To play, follow the hints show on the screen.
 Run on iOS 7 or later version.